 EXHIBITION FORMAT REQUIREMENTS

-For entries accepted and agreeing to participate in IFFBoston, an exhibition print of the film must be provided in one of the following formats: DCP or 35mm by March 25, 2019.
+For entries accepted and agreeing to participate in IFFBoston, an exhibition print of the film must be provided in one of the following formats: DCP by March 2, 2020.

 Note: We do not accept Blu-ray or DVD as the exhibition format for accepted films.
 Failure to comply with technical specifications may result in the removal of accepted film from Festival line up.